Basic

 Different layers

-- Hovercraft hover above the sea surface, which means that they cannot be targeted by torpedoes and depth charges.
+• Hovercraft hover above the sea surface, meaning they cannot be targeted by torpedoes and depth charges.

 Water depth

-A land unit will only be able to fire if its weapon is above the water level.
+A land unit can only fire if its weapon is above the water level.

-Hovercraft can move on both land and the sea surface, but cannot climb steep slopes.
-Amphibious units can move on land or on the sea floor at 2/3 normal speed, and can climb the same slopes as bots can.
+Hovercraft can move on water and land, but cannot climb steep slopes.
+Amphibious units however can climb the same slopes as bots, or move on the sea floor.
 The only amphibious units that can fire while underwater are Commanders and Ducks.

 Sea economy

-Shipyards and hovercraft platforms have more buildpower than land factories, and their constructors have more buildpower than land constructors do.
-A player focusing on sea can therefore expand their base and economy with fewer construction units, and can afford to move their commander out from their base early on.
+Shipyards and hovercraft platforms (and associated constructors) have more buildpower than their land counterparts.
+A player focusing on sea can expand their base and economy with fewer construction units, and can afford to move their commander out from their base earlier on.
 Some sea buildings are underwater, most notably metal extractors, which makes them difficult to raid.

 General naval combat

-Ships have a high metal cost and a low energy cost, and are larger and more expensive than land units.
+Ships have a high metal cost and a relatively low energy cost.

-Ship battles are likely to involve fewer units than land battles, and each loss has a larger impact.
-Ships tend to have a long range, but their slow acceleration and turn-rates make it difficult to dodge projectiles and avoid battles.
+Ship battles typically involve fewer units than land battles, meaning each loss has a greater impact.
+The range on ships tends to be longer, but their slow acceleration and turn rates make it difficult to dodge projectiles.

 Sea Intel

-- Sea units tend to have slightly larger line of sight than land units, which helps to make up for having fewer units.
+• Sea units tend to have a slightly larger line of sight than land units, making up for having fewer of them.

-- The floating radar includes a sonar with a 900 range.
+• The floating radar includes a sonar with medium range.

-- Any unit or building that has an anti-sub weapon has its own sonar with a short range, usually a bit lower than the weapon's max range.
+• Any unit or building that has an underwater weapon includes a sonar with a short range, usually a bit lower than the weapon's max range.

-- The arm T1 ship Skater and the Cortex T1 ship Herring have a high los and their own sonar.
+• The arm T1 ship Skater and the Cortex T1 ship Herring have a sonar and high LoS.

-- The T2 construction sub can build a advanced sonar with a high range, and the T2 ship engineer can build a advanced radar on land.
+• The T2 construction sub can build a advanced sonar installation with a high range, and also an advanced radar on land.

-- Seaplanes and T2 air have radar planes and torpedo planes that have their own sonar.
+• Seaplanes and T2 air have radar/sonar planes, and T2 torpedo planes have their own sonar.

 Commander

-The commander walks on the sea floor making it difficult to attack, and can use its laser to fire at any units that get into range, including subs and hovers.
-This makes the commander effective at protecting the area around it, whether that is your early base or your frontline ships.
-The commander is capable of winning against a single enemy sub but will take a lot of damage doing so, and will lose against 2 enemy subs.
-The commander will lose by a small margin to a destroyer, but any support can help turn the duel to the commanders favor.
+The commander walks on the sea floor, making it difficult to attack.
+It uses its laser to fire at any enemy units in range, including subs and hovers, making the commander effective at protecting the area around it, whether that is your early base or frontline ships.
+The commander can defeat a single enemy sub but will take a lot of damage doing so.
+The commander will lose by a small margin to a destroyer, but any support can help the matchup in the commander's favor.

-The commanders high build power makes it great for repairing ships, reclaiming wreckages, and building torpedo launchers and floating radar, and its ability to walk on land lets you get metal spots otherwise inaccessible by ships.
-If you are being overwhelmed in a team game, you can use your commander as a walking nuke to take out the enemy fleet.
+The commander's high build power makes it great for repairing ships, reclaiming wreckages, and building.
+Its ability to walk on land lets you get metal spots otherwise inaccessible by ships.
+If you are being overwhelmed in a team game, use your commander as a walking nuke to take out the enemy fleet.

 T1 Naval